kubernetes-sigs/lws/keps/820-distributed-preflight-check/README.md

 1. If the replica has remaining budget, consume one restart and request leader deletion.
 Existing group recreation then creates a replacement.
-2. If the budget is exhausted, mark the group as exhausted, add the cleanup finalizer to its leader and worker Pods, and initiate deletion of the group.
+2. If the budget is exhausted, mark the group as exhausted, add the cleanup finalizer to leader and worker Pods that can still receive it, and initiate deletion of the group.
    Set `Degraded=True` and do not allow the owner chain to create a replacement while the exhausted group's Pod objects are retained.
 3. Repeated Pod events while the group is terminating do not increase the count,